Skip to Content

 Bringing a wage and hour claim against your employer isn’t as simple as you might initially believe.
 The facts surrounding the claim may be quite murky, which could complicate the proceedings.
 Further, you will need to consider all the factors that are likely to impact your overall strategy.
 If you are not paying overtime by your employer.
 But you would like to settle the claim without resorting to the lawsuit and further delaying a payout.
 Then your attorney could begin a conversation with your employer and offer legal authority to support your position. .
 Settlement negotiations could begin, and a potential compromise could reach early without the need for lengthy and exhausting litigation.

-At Prestige Law Firm, we adopt a two-pronged approach to wage and hour claims.
+At Prestige Law Personal Injury & Car Accident Lawyers, we adopt a two-pronged approach to wage and hour claims.
 Though we believe it’s important to negotiate in a manner that communicates the possibility of a favorable early resolution.
 We are firm in expressing our willingness to take a case all the way through to trial, if necessary.
 This aggressive mentality allows us to exercise additional leverage during settlement talks.
 Forcing the employer to carefully consider a favorable compromise (lest they have to face us in court later).

 Individual and Collective Wage and Hour Claims Actions